-PHYSICAL DESCRIPTION: Second pattern stamped sheet steel construction, paratrooper helmet retains a good portion of its slightly rough textured field-blue grey paint.
+PHYSICAL DESCRIPTION: This is a fantastic example of a late war M38 paratrooper helmet with original factory applied (slightly rough textured) feld-blau (blue/grey) paint paint nearly 99% still in tact.
+At this stage of the war late 1943 the Luftwaffe decal was no longer being applied for speed of production.
 All four of the late war aluminum slotted liner retention bolts are intact.
-Liner and band are complete, but the liner and chinstrap harness are both suspected as being high level aged reproductions.
-The reverse interior apron is well marked with stamped lot 4233 has the stamped manufacturers code and size, "ckl 66”, indicating manufacture by Eisen-und Hüttenwerke, AG Thale/Harz, size 66.
+Liner and band are complete, but the liner and chinstrap harness are both suspected as being high level aged reproductions the kind out of Italy that fool a lot of collectors.
+The reverse interior apron is well marked with stamped lot 4233 has the stamped manufacturers code and size, "ckl 68", indicating manufacture by Eisen-und Hüttenwerke, AG Thale/Harz, size 68.

 Call Us at 1-438-502-5052